serialport/website/docs/api-binding-abstract.md

    * @param {integer} length Specifies the maximum number of bytes to read.
    * @returns {Promise} Resolves with the number of bytes read after a read operation.
    */
-  read(buffer: Buffer, offset: number, length: number): Promise<Buffer>
+  read(buffer: Buffer, offset: number, length: number): Promise<{ bytesRead: number, buffer: Buffer }>

   /**
    * Write bytes to the SerialPort.
 Only called when there is no pending write operation.